Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Response diversity

-\paragraph{Semantic Spread} To examine semantic-level patterns, we embed each generated response using the OpenAI \texttt{text-embedding-3-small} model \citep{openai2024embeddings} into a $1536$-dimensional semantic vector space of value-related concepts.
-Each response is represented as an embedding vector $e_i \in \mathbb{R}^1536$.
+\textbf{Semantic Spread} To examine semantic-level patterns, we embed each generated response using the OpenAI \texttt{text-embedding-3-small} model \citep{openai2024embeddings} into a $d$-dimensional semantic vector space ($d = 1536$).
+Each response is represented as an embedding vector $e_i \in \mathbb{R}^d$.
 We then compute the mean vector $\mu$ and the variance vector $\sigma^2$ as follows:

-where $e_i$ denotes the embedding of the $i$-th response, $\mu$ is the average embedding vector across $N$ responses, and $\lVert \cdot \rVert_2$ is the Euclidean norm.
-We use the Euclidean norms $\lVert \mu \rVert_2$ and $\lVert \sigma^2 \rVert_2$ as scalar summary statistics that capture the magnitude of the central tendency and dispersion of the response embeddings.
-By comparing these statistics between intrinsic and prompted settings, we can assess whether the two conditions differ in their semantic characteristics.